austengary33/algorithmic-trading-system-portfolio/machine_learning/README.md

 ### `feature_engineering_sample.py`

 **Purpose:** This file contains a selection of functions extracted from the main feature engineering notebook.
-It showcases the ability to translate complex financial concepts into predictive signals from raw, high-frequency data.
+It showcases the translation of complex financial concepts into predictive signals from raw, high-frequency data.

 **Key Skills Demonstrated:**
 *   **Quantitative Feature Engineering:** Implementation of market microstructure features like order book imbalance, price-distance-weighted liquidity, and order flow toxicity (VPIN).